LukaSavkov/starometry/README.md

 The Starometry for gRPC requests is, by default, available at [127.0.0.1:50055](127.0.0.1:50055).
 For each instance of Starometry, just add +1 to the port number.
 Refer to the [start.sh](https://github.com/c12s/tools/blob/master/start.sh) for more information.

 ## Endpoints
-There is two types of endpoints: gRPC and HTTP.
+There are two types of endpoints: gRPC and HTTP.

 ### HTTP Endpoints

 #### Base HTTP Response
 ```json
 {